DaisukeMiyazaki/Kiyosumi/print/README.md

 # Canon F3320 printer

-Here is the [link](https://www.manua.ls/denon/avr-x1300w/manual) of the manual.
+Here is the [link](https://cweb.canon.jp/cgi-bin/download/select-os.cgi) of the driver.
+Choose your OS, complete download and install the driver.

 # what you need